Associate Artist 2010 - 2012

 Born in London in 1963, Landy studied at Goldsmiths alongside Damien Hirst and Sarah Lucas.
 His work varies from epic performances to meticulous drawings and collages.

-Recent projects have included ‘Art Bin' (2010), installed at the South London Gallery where artists were invited to throw their failed works into a huge skip, which occupied the entire Gallery space.
+Projects have included ‘Art Bin' (2010), installed at the South London Gallery where artists were invited to throw their failed works into a huge skip, which occupied the entire Gallery space.
 For ‘Michael Landy: Art World Portraits’ (2011), a small selection of Landy’s portrait drawings were displayed at the National Portrait Gallery.

-Most recently, ‘Acts of Kindness’ (2010–11), commissioned by Art on the Underground, saw Landy ask members of the public who had witnessed or taken part in acts of kindness while travelling on the London Underground, to write about them.
+‘Acts of Kindness’ (2010–11), commissioned by Art on the Underground, saw Landy ask members of the public who had witnessed or taken part in acts of kindness while travelling on the London Underground, to write about them.
 A selection of these is published on the Transport for London website: art.tfl.gov.uk/actsofkindness [External link].

 Associate artist scheme